-The Archery Trade Association (ATA) will bring the industry’s largest trade show back to the Kentucky Exposition Center Jan.
-5-7, 2016.
+The Archery Trade Association (ATA) will bring the industry’s largest trade show back to the Indiana Convention Center Jan.
+10-12, 2017.
 The Show is expected to draw more than 10,000 retailers, buyers and exhibitors.

-The Show, last held in Louisville in 2013, is a member-only, business event to promote commerce within the archery and bowhunting industry.
+The Show, last held in Indianapolis in 2015, is a member-only, business event to promote commerce within the archery and bowhunting industry.

 Trade Show Dates

 January 10-12, 2017, Indiana Convention Center, Indianapolis, IN